cosminribo/Xfwm4-themes/README.md

 https://www.pling.com/p/1134969/

-Changed the height from 28 to 20 pixels and adjusted the icon buttons and the decoratio of the title bar.
+Changed the height from 28 to 20 pixels and adjusted the icon buttons and the decoration of the title bar.